phasegenomics/phasegenomics.github.io/_posts/2020-03-02-using-phase-genomics-platform.md

 In addition to delivering more high-quality genomes than any other method, ProxiMeta offers the unique capability to perform host attribution for plasmids, viruses, AMR genes, and other mobile elements with no additional special experimental requirements.

-This page will show you how to use the Phase Gneomics platform website.
+This page will show you how to use the Phase Genomics platform website.

 ## Table of Contents